jundalisay/superblist/content/en/research/aristotle/metaphysics/book-11/part-9.md

 - change is always according to the categories of being, and
 - there is nothing common to these and in no one category.

-But each of the categories belongs to all its subjects in either of 2 ways (e.g. 'this-ness'-for one kind of it is 'positive form', and the other is 'privation'
+But each of the categories belongs to all its subjects in either of 2 ways.

+(e.g. 'this-ness'-for one kind of it is 'positive form', and the other is 'privation'

-As regards quality one kind is 'white' and the other 'black', and as regards quantity one kind is 'complete' and the other 'incomplete', and as regards spatial movement one is 'upwards' and the other 'downwards', or one thing is 'light' and another 'heavy'); so that there are as many kinds of movement and change as of being.
+As regards quality one kind is 'white' and the other 'black'.

+As regards quantity one kind is 'complete' and the other 'incomplete'.

+As regards spatial movement one is 'upwards' and the other 'downwards', or one thing is 'light' and another 'heavy'); so that there are as many kinds of movement and change as of being.

-There being a distinction in each class of things between the potential and the completely real, I call the actuality of the potential as such, movement.
+There is a distinction in each class of things between the potential and the completely real, I call the actuality of the potential as such, movement.
 That what we say is true, is plain from the following facts.

 When the 'buildable', in so far as it is what we mean by 'buildable', exists actually, it is being built, and this is the process of building.
 Similarly with learning, healing, walking, leaping, ageing, ripening.
 Movement takes when the complete reality itself exists, and neither earlier nor later.
 The complete reality, then, of that which exists potentially, when it is completely real and actual, not qua itself, but qua movable, is movement.